mpv-player/mpv/DOCS/man/mpv.rst

     ::

-        # Use opengl video output by default.
+        # Use GPU-accelerated video output by default.
-        vo=opengl
+        vo=gpu
         # Use quotes for text that can contain spaces:
         status-msg="Time: ${time-pos}"